Connect AWS to Splunk Observability Cloud 🔗

 using the API.
 See the API reference guide in the Splunk Observability developer docs.

 Be careful when choosing tag names.
-Splunk Observability Cloud allows only alphanumeric characters, and the underscore ( _
+Splunk Observability Cloud only allows alphanumeric characters (lower and upper case latin letters and digits), the underscore ( _

 ) symbols.
-Spaces are replaced by the underscore character.
+Spaces and unsupported characters are replaced by the underscore character.

 periods (